DeMille-Group-FrAg/pulseblaster-clock-source/README.md

 * LMK00804B eval board requires 3.3V for single supply at `VDD` and `VDDO`

 ## Assembly
 Here the 50 MHz generation circuits are boxed up separately from the PulseBlaster and a BNC couples the 50 MHz output to the PulseBlaster input buffer circuit, which requires a separate PSU to generate the required voltages.
-In the image below a lower voltage is generated for `VDDO`, which is not required.
+In the image below a lower voltage is generated for `VDDO` such that the output clock signal is smaller than 3V3, which is not required.
 ![50 MHz generation assembly](images/box_50MHz.JPEG)

 ## 50 MHz clock buffer